Blog featured image

 The Process of Making Solar Cells

 To make solar cells, manufacturers primarily process silicon.
-Afterward, the purest form of silicon is available in the form of a cylinder.
+Afterwards, the purest form of silicon is available in the form of a cylinder.
 From this cylinder, small wafers are cut to make solar cells.

 The pure silicon, the higher the efficiency of solar cells.
 An accurate solar panel output calculator will always give the following readings: